akinemreyazici/Auto_Biography_App/README.md

 # my_biography_app

-##This application describes my biography.
+## This application describes my biography.

-###While developing this application, I learned and applied the following:
+### While developing this application, I learned and applied the following:

--Adding URLs to my application using Glide library.
+- Adding URLs to my application using Glide library.

--Creating my own CustomArrayAdapter of ArrayAdapter type for my ListView.
+- Creating my own CustomArrayAdapter of ArrayAdapter type for my ListView.

--Enabling transitions between activities through buttons (intent).
+- Enabling transitions between activities through buttons (intent).

--Allowing the user to exit the application and displaying an AlertDialog pop-up using OptionsMenu.
+- Allowing the user to exit the application and displaying an AlertDialog pop-up using OptionsMenu.

--Displaying my own GitHub account in the mobile application using WebView.
+- Displaying my own GitHub account in the mobile application using WebView.